yagmurilba/ecological-metaphors-open-science/README.md

 This repository documents a research project analyzing the term **“ecosystem”** as it appears across Open Science discourses.
 Using LLM-powered NLP techniques and knowledge graph construction, the project maps the conceptual landscape surrounding ecological metaphors in scholarly literature.

+This work was conducted as part of a master’s internship under the supervision of **Dr. Simon Dumas-Primbault**, initiated at the **Laboratory for the History of Science and Technology (LHST), EPFL**, and continued at [**OpenEdition Lab, Marseille**](https://lab.hypotheses.org/the-ecosystem-of-open-science).

 ## Website

 Project page: [https://yagmurilba.github.io/Ecosytem-of-Open-Science/](https://yagmurilba.github.io/Ecosytem-of-Open-Science/)